CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Diagnostics/BB_Eclipse_OpenSOVD.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Source code and documentation: https://github.com/eclipse-opensovd/opensovd
+OpenSOVD provides a standards-compliant SOVD (ISO 17978) implementation.
+Deploy it as the diagnostics middleware to expose vehicle diagnostic data over RESTful service-oriented interfaces to diagnostic tools and cloud backends.

 ## Known Implementation
 https://github.com/eclipse-opensovd/opensovd